adammaj1/dynamical-chessboard-of-Blaschke-product/README.md

 # Analysis
+* B3 is a Blaschke product whose Julia set is the unit circle
+* The point z = 1 is a 1-parabolic fixed point with two attracting petals
+* the unit disk D and C∖D are two immediate basins of 1
 * critical point:  only one point z=-1/2
 * poles: z = -2 (order 3 pole)
 * zeros: z = -1/2 (order 3 zero)